Late repayments can cause you serious money problems. See our debt help guides.

 Lendable customer reviews

-Lendable has received overwhelmingly positive reviews from customers, according to review platforms like Feefo and TrustPilot.
-It currently has a rating of 4.9 out of 5 on Feefo, based on more than 100 reviews, as well as an “excellent” TrustPilot rating, with a score of 4.9 out of 5, based on more than 8,200 reviews (both updated 23 December 2020).
+Lendable has received overwhelmingly positive reviews from customers on review platforms such as TrustPilot.
+It has an “excellent” TrustPilot rating and currently has a rating of 4.9 out of 5, based on more than 11,300 reviews (updated May 2022).
 Most customers praised the professional service, quick and easy application process and fast funding, but some reported delays in getting verified.

 The bottom line